jkomoros/boardgame/TUTORIAL.md

 #### StartPhase move

 The last move in that section is of type `moves.StartPhase`.
-It needs to be configured with a `with.PhaseToStart`.
+It needs to be configured with a `WithPhaseToStart`.
 Often you don't need to override its Legal or Apply at all (the Legal it inherits from Base is sufficient), and can just use the naked `moves.StartPhase` struct itself without embedding it in your own struct.

 It is common for the last move of an ordered round to have a move that advances to the next phase.